OAGi/Score/docs/user_guide/index.rst

    until this BIE is successfully copied, you may notice that it is in the Initializing state.
 This state is used as an indicator that the BIE is being copied rather than as an actual state.
-The user has to refresh the page or just click the “Search” button to see whether the copying is finished, i.e., the Initializing state changes to WIP.
+The user has to refresh the page or just click the "Search" button to see whether the copying is finished, i.e., the Initializing state changes to WIP.

 Note that when a developer copies a BIE owned by an end user, any